Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 The native struct function 'myNativeJavaFunc' call in the code snippet above executes in **`21 ms`** on a labtop (MacBook Pro).

-Note: The embedded '>>java' code section that is forseen to be compiled into the needs to be defined <ins>before any other functions</ins>, and Only the first '>>java' section is compiled as bytecode into the resulting object.
+Note: The embedded '>>java' code section that is forseen to be compiled into the needs to be defined <ins>before any other embedded code functions</ins>, and Only the first '>>java' section is compiled into bytecode in the resulting object.

 ### Loading a Dpdl script as an object